Kickstart your free CRM trial today

 Who uses a CRM system?

-CRM systems can be easily customized to meet the specific needs of any business type and size.
+Customer relationship management systems can be easily customized to meet the specific needs of any business type and size.
 Start-ups, large enterprises, and verticals like real-estate, healthcare, insurance, legal, media, restaurants, travel, banking, tax, freelancers, and non-profits all use a customer relationship management software for increasing their sales, marketing, and customer support efforts.

-From managing an account's contact information to staying up to date with business deals, payments, and reports, B2B companies do best with a CRM system in place.
+From managing an account's contact information to staying up to date with business deals, payments, and reports, B2B companies do best with a sales CRM in place.
 It helps them create a common platform to keep their partners, vendors, and other stakeholders of their business in sync with each other.

 B2C companies have shorter customer life cycles, and they typically require a solution that is more direct and less time-consuming.
-A multi-channel CRM with features like pipeline management, sending out instant surveys, marketing automation, etc. helps B2Cs reach out to their customers more easily.
+A multi-channel CRM tool with features like pipeline management, sending out instant surveys, marketing automation, etc. helps B2Cs reach out to their customers more easily.

 BENEFITS OF USING A CRM SYSTEM